Search

 What about the ACFP’s work do you find most valuable?

-What I value most about the work of the ACFP is its representation, advocacy, and commitment towards Family Medicine and overall patient care in Alberta.
+What I value most about the work of the ACFP is its representation, advocacy, and commitment towards family medicine and overall patient care in Alberta.

 Dr. Melanie Hnatiuk